 The Investment Manager will actively manage the Fund, seeking to achieve the objective primarily by investing globally in companies that the Investment Manager considers to be durable companies.
 Durable companies are those that the Investment Manager considers to exhibit stability and anticipates will generate positive returns over time.
 Stability is defined by the Investment Manager as a profit base that is not likely to decline significantly from current levels combined with future value creation largely through management's ability to allocate capital effectively.
 The merits of stability are widely appreciated by the market and so are often reflected in the valuation of well-known stable businesses.
 In order to identify these businesses at more attractive valuations, the Investment Manager looks for stability in less conventional places such as a) mid and small capitalisation companies, industry sectors considered from time to time by the Investment Manager to be more volatile and geographies that are typically less favoured by the investment industry and b) in companies that do not grow fast enough for growth investors, lack the blue chip financial characteristics sought by quality investors and are not cheap enough for value investors.

+The Fund may be concentrated in industry sectors and/or countries from time to time.
 The Fund is expected to have a bias towards small to mid-capitalisation companies, however the market capitalisation floor for the Fund will be USD 2 billion at initial purchase.
 The Investment Manager may choose to retain or add to a security that has fallen below this floor.